-As melodramatic as it sounds, employee disengagement is the silent killer that fells an organization.
 Engaged employees are employees who are active within the organization.
-Disengaged employees are simply not.
+Disengaged employees are not.
 So what is the cost of employee disengagement and how does it kill an organization?
 Read on to find out.

-To put it bluntly, a disengaged employee is the bad apple in a basket of shiny, red apples.
+To put it bluntly, a disengaged employee is a bad apple in a basket of shiny, red apples.
 Some disengaged employees keep to themselves.
-Others tend to drag the people around them down with them by disrupting them, feeding them manipulative ideas and in general being unhelpful and difficult.
-One disengaged employee can potentially create another 3 to 4 disengaged employees.
+Others tend to drag the people around them down with them by disrupting them, feeding them manipulative ideas, and in general, being unhelpful and difficult.
+One disengaged employee might create another 3 to 4 disengaged employees.

 2. Disrupts Workplace Harmony

-Engaged employees are constantly innovating and comping up with new ways for the company to move ahead.
+Engaged employees are constantly innovating and coming up with alternative ways for the company to move ahead.
 Disengaged employees do the exact opposite.
-They are completely cut off from their’s organization’s values and objectives and have nothing if value to offer.
+They are completely cut off from their organization’s values and objectives and have nothing of value to offer.
 When there are no new ideas or innovations on the horizon, an organization stagnates and falls behind.

 4. Unhappy Customers

-Disengaged employees aren’t going to help customers or get you new ones.
+Disengaged employees will not help customers or get you new ones.
 When customers do not feel appreciated or do not get the help they are seeking, they tend to become unhappy.
-And unhappy customers do not stay with organizations who make them unhappy.
-They will move on to other organizations who treat them better.
+And unhappy customers do not stay with organizations that make them unhappy.
+They will move on to other organizations that treat them better.

 5. A Drop In Profits

 Disengaged employees are costly.
 And tend to be a drain on a company’s time and resources.
-Unlike engaged employees who are invested in not only their careers, but even the well-being of the company, disengaged employees do not care.
-They have no interest in the company and they are content to put in the least possible effort, therefore seriously impacting an organization’s performance.
+Unlike engaged employees who are invested in not only their careers but even the well-being of the company, disengaged employees do not care.
+They have no interest in the company and they are content to put in the least possible effort, therefore seriously affecting an organization’s performance.

-How do you think employee disengagement can be helped?
-Share your thoughts with us!
+How do you think employee disengagement can be reduced?
+Please share your thoughts with us!